Virtual Private Gateway

 Overview

-When Soracom Air for Cellular devices connect to the Soracom platform, core networking services are provided by a platform gateway.
-The default platform gateway allows Air subscribers to access Soracom services, such as Soracom Beam, Funnel, Funk, and Harvest, as well as connect to the Internet.
+When Soracom Air for Cellular or Soracom Arc devices connect to the Soracom platform, core networking services are provided by a platform gateway.
+The default platform gateway allows Air and Arc devices to access Soracom services, such as Soracom Beam, Funnel, Funk, and Harvest, as well as connect to the Internet.

 As the default gateway is shared among all Soracom users, certain gateway functionality, such as private networking and device-to-device access, is disabled to ensure device and network security.

 Soracom provides a Virtual Private Gateway (VPG) option which allows you to create and manage your own dedicated gateway on the Soracom platform.
-With a VPG, Air subscribers in your account connect to the Soracom platform using an isolated network environment, separate from other Soracom gateways.
+With a VPG, Air and Arc devices in your account connect to the Soracom platform using an isolated network environment, separate from other Soracom gateways.

 Features